-We continue with the entries of ESP8266 and ESP32 seeing how to configure an asynchronous server with the help of the AsyncServer library.
+We continue with the posts on the ESP8266 and ESP32 by seeing how to configure an asynchronous server with the help of the AsyncServer library.

-We have been seeing several entries on how to set up a server with the ESP8266.
-Gradually, we have reached a functional solution in the last entry, serving compressed static files in Gzip from the SPIFFS memory.
+We have had several posts on how to set up a server with the ESP8266.
+We have progressively arrived in the last post at a functional solution, serving static Gzip-compressed files from SPIFFS memory.

 Is it possible to improve this solution?
 Yes, thanks to the great ESPAsyncWebServer library available at https://github.com/me-no-dev/ESPAsyncWebServer.
-Thanks to this Open Source library we can create an asynchronous server, that is, it is capable of attending to several clients simultaneously.
+Thanks to this Open Source library we can create an asynchronous server, meaning it can handle multiple clients simultaneously.

-In addition, the ESPAsyncWebServer library has additional advantages such as its speed, ease of use.
-Of course, it incorporates the management of compressed files in Gzip as standard.
-In other words, a wonderful library that has many improvements that you can consult in the documentation of the project page.
+Furthermore, the ESPAsyncWebServer library has additional advantages such as its speed and ease of use.
+Of course, it includes built-in support for Gzip-compressed files.
+In short, it’s a wonderful library with many improvements you can check in the project page documentation.

 Therefore, we are going to modify our example server code to work with ESPAsyncWebServer.

-First, the main sketch looks like this.
-Where we see that the most noticeable change is that we have nothing in the ‘loop’ function.
-It is not necessary since, as we have said, the ESPAsyncWebServer server is asynchronous (oh yeah!).
+First, the main Sketch looks like this.
+Where we see the most notable change is that we have nothing in the ‘loop’ function.
+It’s not necessary because, as we said, the ESPAsyncWebServer server is asynchronous (oh yeah!).

 #include <ESP8266WiFi.h>